Actinology –

 - Xerophyte – Plants that grow where there is limited supply of water.
 Greek xeros, “dry” + phyton, “plant”, literally, plants that grow in arid (dry) climate.

-- Chrysophyte - chrysophyte is a kind of golden algae.
-From Greek khrusos, "gold" + phyton, "plant".
+- Chrysophyte – Chrysophyte is a kind of golden algae.
+From Greek khrusos, “gold” + phyton, “plant”.

-- Gametophyte - A plant (or the haploid phase in its life cycle) that produces gametes by mitosis to produce a zygote.
-From Greek gamete, "wife" and gametes, "husband" + phyton, "plant".
+- Gametophyte – A plant (or the haploid phase in its life cycle) that produces gametes by mitosis to produce a zygote.
+From Greek gamete, “wife” and gametes, “husband” + phyton, “plant”.*This gamete or gametes comes from Greek gamos, meaning “marriage”, being the root of monogamy, bigamy, polygamy, misogamy.

-- Monogamy - The practice or the state of having only one spouse at a time.
-Greek monos, "single or one", + gamos, "marriage".
+- Monogamy – The practice or the state of having one spouse at a time.
+Greek monos, “single or one”, + gamos, “marriage”.

 - Bigamy – The statement of having two spouses at the same time.
 From Proto-Indo-European root dwo, “two” > old Latin dvi, (cognate in Sanskrit dwi) > Greek di, dis.